mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 Something I would like to improve:

-* sanity check (are lanes parallel? does the radius of curvature make sense)
-* thresholding
+* thresholding performances and resilience to different light conditions
 * overall performances (the pipeline, even on a quite powerful computer, is not fast enough to be used on a real stream coming from a dash camera for example)